 Attendance at all classes is mandatory.
 Only a note or phone call from a parent will excuse a student from school.
 Only a note from the school nurse or an administrator excuses a student from class.
-Unexcused absence from school and repeated unexcused absence from class are considered major school infractions.
-(See Major School Infractions.)
+Unexcused absence from school and repeated unexcused absence from class are considered major school infractions (see page 37).

-If a student is found to have cut a class during the school day, a zero will be recorded for any academic work, tests, or quizzes for the day for that class as the student's grade average.
-The student will be assigned one notification and the school will contact the family.
+If a student is found to have cut a class, a zero will be recorded for any academic work, tests, or quizzes for the day for that class as the student's grade average.
+Each class period cut counts as a class cut (e.g. if a student cuts multiple classes consecutively in one day the students will be suspended).
+The student will be assigned one detention and the school will notify the family.
 Another cut of any kind will result in a suspension.
-Each class period cut counts as a class cut (e.g. if a student cuts multiple classes consecutively in one day, the student will be suspended).

 If a student needs to miss a class because of illness or for any other reason, the student must receive permission prior to the class time from the nurse, the teacher involved, or an administrator.
 The student is responsible for seeing that work reaches the teacher whose class is being missed.
-Any student needing to leave school early because of illness must first check out with the school nurse, the dean or the division director and sign out at the upper or middle school office.
+Any student needing to leave school early because of illness must first check out with the school nurse, the dean or the division director and sign out at the middle school office.
 Students may not sign themselves out ill without seeing the nurse or an administrator first.